dutchsloot84/enterprise-synthetic-data-hub/README.md

 - Automated Flask API startup with `/healthz` verification.
 - `scripts/demo_data.py` preview (generator vs. API mode) with Rich formatting.
 - Optional `pytest -m demo` smoke tests to prove the CLI/API contracts still hold.

+The `bootstrap_and_demo.*` scripts now detect whether they are being run interactively or via a piped one-liner so they can print safe prompts, validate prerequisites (Python, pip, git, curl/wget/iwr, `config/demo.yaml`), and always use `python -m pip` for deterministic installs.

 ## Demo Profiles
 - Profiles live in `config/demo.yaml`.
 The repo ships with: